axonivy-market/portal/Documentation/PortalDeveloperGuide/source/components/layout-templates.rst

 --------------

-Since version 8.0, Portal has simplified ResponsiveToolKit and now Portal supports various screen solutions, not fit to 3 screen widths as before.
+Since version 8.0, Portal has simplified ResponsiveToolKit and now Portal supports various screen resolution, not fit 3 screen widths as before.

 To apply your styles for the specific resolution, you can add your own